hui-fu/hui-fu.github.io/index.md

 capital market.

-I lead the Technology Finance Research Team at the School of Business, and I am a co-founder and co-organizer—alongside Prof. Tong Yu from the University of Cincinnati—of the **Great Lake Finance Forum**—named after Lake Taihu (literally "Great Lake"), on whose shores the university sits—an annual conference connecting academia and the investment community in China's Yangtze River Delta (Taihu Lake region).
+I lead the Technology Finance Research Team at the School of Business.
+Together with Prof. Tong Yu (University of Cincinnati), I co-founded and co-organize the **Great Lake Finance Forum**—named after Lake Taihu (literally "Great Lake"), on whose shores the university sits—an annual conference held in China's Yangtze River Delta (Taihu Lake region), connecting academia and the investment community from around the world.

 ## Research Interests